Juanse797/Portafolio/README.md

 1.  **Set up your Sanity Studio:**
     - If you don't have one, create a new Sanity project: `npx sanity@latest init`.
-    - Copy the schema file from `/sanity/schemas/project.ts` in this repository to the `schemas` folder in your Sanity Studio project.
+    - Copy the schema files from `/sanity/schemas/` in this repository to the `schemas` folder in your Sanity Studio project.
-    - Add the new schema to your `sanity.config.ts` (or `.js`).
+    - Add the new schemas to your `sanity.config.ts` (or `.js`).
     - Deploy your studio: `npx sanity@latest deploy`.

 2.  **Add content:**